-What is Doodle and who is Jack Berglund?
+Lean UX case study: what is Doodle and who is Jack Berglund?

 Doodle is an online tool that helps people schedule meetings more efficiently.
 It syncs with all the major calendaring systems (Google, Outlook, Apple’s iCal, etc.), and it lets users poll meeting invitees to find a time that works for everyone.

 Founded in 2007, Doodle is headquartered in Zurich with offices in Berlin, Tel Aviv, Israel, and Belgrade.
 Today, more than 250 million people use Doodle each year, and it’s available in more than 25 languages.

 As Doodle’s Chief Product Officer, Jack Berglund uses Lean UX to guide agile, cross-functional teams to develop products that customers love.

 Does that sound a little jargon-y?
 Don’t worry, I’ll unpack it all for you… and I promise it won’t sound so much like a Dilbert cartoon by the time we’re done.